vishvAsa/vedAH_yajuH/vAjasaneyam/sUtram/pAraskaraH/gRhyam/meta/oldenberg.md

 Finally we may quote here, as bearing witness to the custom of the Araṇipradāna, a passage taken from Nārāyaṇa's commentary on the Sāṅkhāyana-Gr̥hya.
 Though the decisive words in that passage rest only on the authority of the commentator and not of the Sūtrakāra himself, they deserve to be taken notice of, as they are not subject to the suspicion that they could be influenced by a misunderstanding of that very Sūtra of Pāraskara of which we are treating.
 Nārāyaṇa says, in his explanation of Sāṅkhāyana I, 1, 10 [^fn_658]: 'To the west of the fire the sacrificer, and southwards (of him) the wife sits down.
 The

-[^fn_658]: Sāyamāhutisaṁskārodhvaryupratyaya ity ākāryāḥ.
+[^fn_658]: Sāyamāhutisaṁskārodhvaryupratyaya ity ācāryāḥ.

 handing over of the kindling sticks does not take place.
-For it is a fire fetched (from a Vaisya's house, &c.) which is inaugurated here [^fn_659].'
+For it is a fire fetched (from a Vaiśya's house, &c.) which is inaugurated here [^fn_659].'
 Then the commentator goes on to quote a Sloka:

-[^fn_659]: Agneh paskād yagamāno dakshiṇataḥ patnī ka upavisati. araṇipradānaṁ na kartavyaṁ. āhr̥tasyāgner eva saṁskārah.
+[^fn_659]: Agneh paścād yajamāno dakshiṇataḥ patnī ca upaviśati. araṇipradānaṁ na kartavyaṁ. āhr̥tasyāgner eva saṁskārah.

 'The handing over of the Araṇis which the Adhvaryu sometimes performs,

-'Is not in accordance with the opinion of Suyagña [^fn_660]; he does not approve of kindling the fire by attrition [^fn_661]:
+'Is not in accordance with the opinion of Suyajña [^fn_660]; he does not approve of kindling the fire by attrition [^fn_661]:

 [^fn_661]: